 Any patient who is a surgical candidate for surgical hearing restoration is by definition a candidate as well for a hearing aid.
 The fidelity of hearing is in general better with surgery than with a hearing aid.
 This should be discussed with the otologist who will recommend either surgery or amplification for each specific case.

 A full diagnostic vestibular laboratory including electronystagmography, platform posturography and rotational chair testing are available at New York Eye and Ear Infirmary.
 Patients with dizziness or vertigo are evaluated as necessary with these modalities.
 Patients with chronic dizziness who require vestibular rehabilitation are referred for vestibular therapy.
-The service performs approximately ten times the national average of stapedectomies on a yearly basis, using both standard and laser techniques.

 Children and adults with congenital auricular atresia, or microtia, are cared for here by the Microtia Service, comprised of a team of surgeons from the disciplines of Facial Plastic and Reconstructive Surgery, Oral and Maxillofacial Surgery, and Otology.
 All clinical, radiological, surgical and post-operative care for these patients is provided here at New York Eye and Ear Infirmary.

 Otology / Neurotology Clinic

 Patients with asymmetrical neurosensory hearing loss, tinnitus or dizziness are eventually referred to the Otology/Neurotology clinic.
 The clinical history and pertinent physical findings are presented to the attending physicians.
 The differential and specific diagnoses are discussed and both the investigational and treatment programs are formulated.